planq-network/planq-docs/for-node-hosts/cli.md

 Once your funds are unbonded, it will be locked until the`unbonding_time`has passed.
 {% endhint %}

-## Balance & transaction history - cronosd query
+## Balance & transaction history - planqd query

 ### `query bank balances` - Check your transferable balance